 Refinement of local farming practices and the promotion of location-specific, farmer-friendly technologies offer a valuable pathway for sustaining crop productivity.
-This approach has been supported by several researchers, including S. Lamptey and E. Koomson (2021) and Chaitanya et al. (2020).
-The extension yield gap the difference between the potential of demonstrated technologies and their adoption in the field often highlights a lack of awareness and limited access to improved agricultural practices among farmers (M. Raghuveer et al., 2020).
+This approach has been supported by several researchers, including Lamptey and Koomson (2021) and Chaitanya et al. (2020).
+The extension yield gap the difference between the potential of demonstrated technologies and their adoption in the field often highlights a lack of awareness and limited access to improved agricultural practices among farmers (Raghuveer et al., 2020).

-According to Dilip Singh (2017), addressing location-specific challenges through targeted interventions plays a significant role in enhancing productivity, as demonstrated in studies on rose cultivation.
+According to Singh (2017), addressing location-specific challenges through targeted interventions plays a significant role in enhancing productivity, as demonstrated in studies on rose cultivation.
 From the current study, the average technology index was found to be 10.30% (Table 2), reflecting the gap between the technologies developed and those actually adopted by farmers.
 This index also indicates the feasibility and effectiveness of conducting Front Line Demonstrations (FLDs) in bridging that gap.

 However, the high initial investment costs and unpredictable climatic conditions negatively influenced farmers’ perceptions, contributing to a rising trend in the technology index over the demonstration period.
-Furthermore, socio-economic barriers such as low literacy levels, resistance to change, and irrational attitudes toward modern agricultural practices—were also identified as major constraints in technology adoption (Dilip Singh, 2017; Aklade et al., 2018).
+Furthermore, socio-economic barriers such as low literacy levels, resistance to change, and irrational attitudes toward modern agricultural practices—were also identified as major constraints in technology adoption (Singh, 2017; Aklade et al., 2018).
 Over time, with sustained field-level engagement and proper dissemination of technologies, it is expected that the technology index will decline, indicating wider adoption and adaptation of improved practices (Shalini et al., 2016).

 The economic impact of the demonstrations is detailed in Table 3.
 The average cost of cultivation under the demonstration plots was Rs.
 3,48,460/ha, which was lower than the farmers’ practice (Rs.
 3,74,736/ha).
 Despite the lower cost, the gross monetary returns were significantly higher in the demonstration plots (Rs.
 8,82,439/ha), with net returns of Rs.
 6,35,095/ha, compared to the control.
 The average benefit-cost ratio under demonstration was 2.56, compared to 1.69 in farmers’ practice.

-This increase in yield and economic returns can be attributed to the following factors: i) Use of high-yielding, suitable varieties ii) Seedling treatment with carbendazim @ 1 g/kg iii) Transplanting on raised beds at 90 cm (row-to-row) and 60 cm (plant-to-plant) spacing iv) Timely and balanced fertilizer application v) Implementation of integrated pest management (IPM) practices
+This increase in yield and economic returns can be attributed to the following factors: i) Use of high-yielding, suitable varieties ii) Seedling treatment with carbendazim @ 1 g/kg iii) Transplanting on raised beds at 90 cm (row-to-row) and 60 cm (plant-to-plant) spacing iv) Timely and balanced fertilizer application v) Implementation of Integrated Pest Management (IPM) practices

 Observations recorded in the demonstration plots included:

-Vigorous vegetative growth, with improved plant height and more branches per plant
+Vigorous vegetative growth, with improved plant height and more branches per plant.

-Reduced incidence of foliar diseases like leaf spot and leaf blotch, due to timely application of organic need-based sprays
+Reduced incidence of foliar diseases like leaf spot and leaf blotch, due to timely application of organic need-based sprays.

-Minimal bud borer infestation, aided by improved drainage and reduced water stagnation during heavy rains
+Minimal bud borer infestation, aided by improved drainage and reduced water stagnation during heavy rains.

-Crop duration ranged between 3 to 4.5 months
+Crop duration ranged between 3 to 4.5 months.

 The higher additional returns and benefit-cost ratio achieved under demonstration conditions can be credited to the integration of scientific crop management, efficient monitoring, and improved practices, along with some non-monetary benefits like enhanced farmer knowledge and timely implementation of field operations.